CodingLean/reading-notes/class14.md

 # Explain prototypes and inheritance via an analogy from your previous work experience.

 - prototypes are the simpler way of attaching and manipulating more things and inheritance

+# Things I want to know more about

+- I want to learn more about anything other than javascript.
+Joking,, but JS is such a needed headache im actually happy to get toknow more.